 Relationship of Money Laundering and Terrorism Financing with MSBs in The UK

-The quality of cash and one-off transactions that are not followed in money services businesses is risky.
+The quality of cash and one-off transactions that are not followed in money services is risky.
 Therefore MSBs may be vulnerable to money laundering.
 The National Risk Assessment (NRA) report reported that MSBs have money laundering risks.
 According to the report, some MSBs are used significantly for money laundering.
 Money laundering activities in MSBs can take many forms.
 Some money laundering activities identified by HM Revenue and Customs in the UK's MSB sector are as follows.
 For example;

 - A third party cash check was used to avoid taxes payable by scrap metal for some individuals,